 Campaign sends multipart MIME messages, which means that both HTML and text content are sent as part of one email.
 A recipient's email client receives the multipart message and determines which version to display based on user preferences.
 Most desktop and Web-based email readers are HTML-capable and display the HTML part of a multipart message.
 However, some mobile readers might be limited and display only the text part of the multipart MIME message.
 For this reason, it is important to always use a multipart MIME message instead of sending just a text or HTML message.

 There are a couple of reasons why you should include an HTML body in your email:

 - Tracking opens

-When you send a text body or AOL body message, the only time you can tell if someone opened the message is if the recipient performs an action like clicking a link.
+When you send a text body, the only time you can tell if someone opened the message is if the recipient performs an action like clicking a link.
 The moment an HTML body email is opened, it is tracked.

 HTML allows you to include links in your content.
 If you send a text only message and you want to track your URLs, that URL is going to be long and messy unless you use a service like Tiny URL.
 Unfortunately, this issue cannot be avoided.
 Text messages do not allow you to mask your URLs.

 Most email clients today can read HTML.
 It is still a good idea to send a text message for those email clients that either cannot read HTML or are configured for text-only messages.
 Sending both an HTML and text message allows the email client to decide which one to display.

 Plain text body

 One reason to include a text-only version is to avoid looking like a spammer.
 Spammers send HTML only, so messages that don't contain a text version are more likely to be filtered as spam.